dgruber/drmaa2os/README.md

 ### Singularity

+_Note, for Singularity it is recommended to use the process backend (simpletracker / calling Singularity command line interface) as the Singularity implementation was an experiment and is not tested with newer versions of Singularity._

 The Singularity _SessionManager_ wraps the singularity command which is required to be installed.
 The container images can be provided in any form (like pointing to file or shub) but are required to be set as _JobCategory_ for each job.